|£33,966 to £44,263 per annum

 Your main role within the project will be to identify the combination of CO2-equivalence metrics that is best suited for resolving CO2/non-CO2 compromises involved in alternative aircraft operations.
 For example, contrail avoidance typically involves increased CO2 emissions, so you will identify the subset of contrails that could be avoided with no regrets from a climate point of view.
 The climate outcome of the identified metric combinations will then be quantified with before/after comparisons.
 This will be done for real flight trajectories over the North Atlantic combined with weather reanalysis.
 The climate impact of aviation CO2 and non-CO2 emissions will be quantified with the OSCAR reduced-complexity Earth system model.

-This is a 13-month fixed-term position starting on 1 January 2024.
+This is a 13-month fixed-term position.
 The position will be based at the Department of Meteorology of the University of Reading, with supervision by Prof Nicolas Bellouin.

 You will have:

 Contact name: Nicolas Bellouin

 Contact email: email@example.com

 Applications from job seekers who require sponsorship to work in the UK are welcome and will be considered alongside all other applications.
 By reference to the applicable SOC code for this role, sponsorship may be possible under the Skilled Worker Route.
 Applicants should ensure that they are able to meet the points requirement under the PBS.
 There is further information about this on the UK Visas and Immigration Website.